BerkeleyLab/fiats/doc/joss/paper.md

 which creates a need for libraries that support users who adopt these features.
 For example, one requirement that impacts library design stems from Fortran's stipulation that procedures invoked inside a `do concurrent` construct must be `pure`.

-Every intrinsic function defined in the Fortran 2023 standard is `simple`, which are `pure` procedures that satisfy additional constraints.
+All intrinsic functions defined in the Fortran 2023 standard are `simple`, an attribute that implies `pure` plus additional constraints.
 Libraries that export `pure` procedures thus behave like extensions of the language.
 To wit, the Fortran 2023 standard states, ``It is expected that most library procedures will conform to the constraints required of pure procedures, and so can be declared pure and referenced in `do concurrent` constructs... and within user-defined `pure` procedures.''